fieldtrip/website/getting_started/othersoftware/simnibs.md

 _Figure.
 Different views of the headmodel showing edges projected on a slice (middle) and the full tetrahedral elements (bottom)._

+### Reading the segmentation and/or mesh into FieldTrip

+To construct the geometrical model of the head, SimNIBS has created a segmentation of the anatomical MRI.
+Based on that meshes of the surfaces that describe the boundaries between the tissue types are made, and together these are used to make a tetrahedral mesh that is smooth at the boundaries.
+We can read the result of these respective steps and - if we would want - continue the remainder of the pipeline in FieldTrip.

+    % matlab
+    simnibs_t1 = ft_read_mri('m2m_Subject01/T1.nii.gz');

+    cfg = [];
+    cfg.anaparameter = 'anatomy'; % not strictly needed, this is the default ft_sourceplot(cfg, simnibs_t1);

+    % when available, we could also read the coregistered T2
+    % simnibs_t2 = ft_read_mri('m2m_Subject01/T2_reg.nii.gz');
+    %
+    % cfg = [];
+    % cfg.funparameter = 'anatomy';
+    % ft_sourceplot(cfg, simnibs_t2);

+    % this not only reads the numbers, but also the labels from the final_tissues_LUT.txt file simnibs_seg = ft_read_atlas('m2m_Subject01/final_tissues.nii.gz')

+    cfg = [];
+    cfg.anaparameter = 'anatomy';   % from the T1
+    cfg.funparameter = 'tissue';    % from the segmentation
+    cfg.funcolormap = rand(10,3);   % we have 9 tissues plus air, so we need 10 unique colors
+    ft_sourceplot(cfg, simnibs_seg, simnibs_t1);

+    % we now read the tetrahedral volumetric mesh and the triangular surface/boundary meshes simnibs_mesh = ft_read_headshape('m2m_Subject01/Subject01.msh', 'meshtype', 'tet');
+    simnibs_boundaries = ft_read_headshape('m2m_Subject01/Subject01.msh', 'meshtype', 'tri');

+    % plot the tetragedral mesh
+    figure
+    ft_plot_mesh(simnibs_mesh)

+The default is to only plot the surface of the mesh.
+You can set the `surfaceonly` option to 'no' and specify `facealpha` as 0.5, then you can also see all the edges of the tetaheders inside the head.

+We can also plot the triangular surfaces that describe the boundaries between the tissue types.
+These were used to make the tetrahedral mesh smooth along these boundaries.
+Note that these boundaries are not suited for a BEM model, as they are not topoplogically consistent with the BEM implementation which expects non-intersecting nested meshes.

+    figure
+    ft_plot_mesh(simnibs_boundaries, 'facealpha', 0.2, 'facecolor', 'skin', 'edgecolor', [0.5 0.5 0.5])

+#### Making an alternative segmentation

+You can also use **[ft_prepare_mesh](/reference/ft_prepare_mesh)** to make a tetrahedral or hexahedral mesh on basis of the SimNIBS segmentation.

+    cfg = [];
+    cfg.method = 'tetrahedral';
+    mesh_tet = ft_prepare_mesh(cfg, simnibs_seg);

+or

+    cfg = [];
+    cfg.method = 'hexahedral';
+    mesh_hex = ft_prepare_mesh(cfg, simnibs_seg);

 ### Converting EEG electrode locations to SimNIBS readable format

 Next we need to prepare the electrodes.
 This means (1) aligning them with the MR image and (2) converting the result to a format which SimNIBS can read.
 We use the same template montage as is used in the above-mentioned FEM tutorial.